yehia67/documentation/trinity/0.1/how-to-guides/connect-to-a-custom-node.md

 4. Select your node from the dropdown menu

     :::warning:Devnet nodes
-    If your custom node is a Devnet node, you must also deselect the **Use remote list** option.
+    If your custom node is a Devnet node, you must also disable the **Use remote list** and **Primary node autoswitching** options.
 The nodes in that list are Mainnet nodes, so they're incompatible with the Devnet.

-    Doing so will automatically deselect the **Node quorum** option.
     :::

 5. Click **Save**